anvisud24/cardiac-mri-motion-aware-segmentation/README.md

 - `README.md` - project overview, setup, and dataset attribution
 - `.gitignore` - excludes datasets, checkpoints, outputs, and local artifacts from version control

-`hw.ipynb` is intentionally excluded from the public repository.

 ## Overview